temporalio/ui-server/docker/README.md

 ### Serve UI under a sub-path

+> Public Path is currently disabled in all versions except for v2.6.0.
+More info https://github.com/temporalio/ui-server/releases/tag/v2.6.1

 To change the public path under which the UI is served you will want to build your own docker image

 ``` bash